- Contemporary Art

 150x100 cm acrylic on canvas

 After the success of her painting called "The Biggest Ball," which remains on display at the office of a well-known Austrian millionaire, Richard Lugner, Helenna Jouja continues a heartbreaking enigma, whose notable and exciting life remains as enigmatic as the psychedelic characters of her "Ice Cream on the Cone" painting series.
 Her imaginative output is unrivaled, from ingenuous female artist to genius short film maker.
-Not long ago, Helenna Jouja was also a stunning socialite, socializing effortlessly with the notable, intelligent, controversial immigrants in so many countries where she temporarily stayed.
+Not long ago, Helenna Jouja was also a stunning socialite, socializing effortlessly with the notable, intelligent, controversial immigrants in so many countries, where she temporarily stayed.

 Little is known about the deeper most recent private life of Helenna Joiuja, as she recently avoided crowds, not because of the ongoing corona virus problems, but because as she becomes skillful in painting, it`s becoming apparent to her that she`s borderline introverted.
 Can we now understand what led her to paint unusual scenes that you would probably not see on televisions, social media or photographs, but only on her unique imagination illustrated on canvas, that is so free from perversion despite the nakedness of the painting`s imaginary characters?
 Certainty not yet!
 But remember, perversion is in the eyes of the beholder, not only the so called "beauty."

 "You disappointed me Helenna!" said her close friend, Gerd, upon seeing this painting.
 "The Enlightenment" in progress!
 He couldn´t believe his eyes that such an artistic woman as questionably decent as Helenna Jouja could paint something so offensive as "The Enlightenment."
-Are criticism and disappointment normal feedback for an artist but why should an artist be held responsible for what one wants to see and expect, unless she got paid to paint what one has to see and expect.
+Are criticism and disappointment normal feedback for such an artist but why should an artist be held responsible for what one wants to see and expect, unless she got paid to paint what one has to see and expect.
 Deeply an artist is innocent of what others feel about her art, as if she`s not emphatically able to feel others`s impression.
 An artist will always be a virgin, innocent about the reality of others.
 An artist has no dirty mind, she sees every little detail as ugly or beautiful and paint it whenever necessary.
 Once an artist freed herself from expressing herself in painting, she just released herself to greatness, which is not common for self-proclaiming artists.

 Another thing that is in question is if such freedom of expression can be inherited?
 Helenna Jouja's father, Jesus Barrera, was a professional musician, but her mother, Maria, was so disinterested in music, who was so surprised that it had taken Helenna Jouja only 3 days to learn, understand and speak English at the age of 5.
 Her mother was neither a musician or an artist.
 She was just an intelligent woman, who graduated in college a summa cum laude, and had no idea that her daughter, whom she named Helenna for being born with a light complexion would one day excel in the most competitive generation of arts ever.
 Is being a suspected genius at an early age an indicator that one would suddenly succeed to achieve freedom of expression in arts?